 But lucky for you and the dog, they are very likely to inherit the longer muzzle from the Italian Greyhound which will allow for much easier breathing for the dog.
 This means reduced health issues and vet bills.

-Both an Iggy and a Boston Terrier have very sleek, singled-coated fur, so a Bostalian is bound to have the same.
+An Iggy and a Boston Terrier have sleek, singled-coated fur, so a Bostalian is bound to have the same.

 An Iggy’s coat can come in a small range of colors such as black, seal, fawn, and gray.
-These colors also come in their own subtle variations too.
+These colors also come in their own subtle variations.

 A Boston Terrier’s coat is very distinct.
 They have a ‘tuxedo’ effect in their fur, with white markings from their face down to their stomach and either a black, brindle, or seal coat over the rest of their body.